phaabe/maze/README.md

 - This is a little riddle!
 - I hope you enjoy it!

-- This is meant to be played by executing the binary without knowing what it is doing.
+- By security, I have to inform you to check the code before building!

-- Of course, you can check the code, but playing without is nicer!
+- It is not much code and the full solution is also not in the code :)
 - Build with go
     ```sh
     go build -o maze main.go